azoth-lang/azoth.language.reference/src/variable-declarations.md

 variables of a function.
 This avoids programmer confusion and prevents bugs while almost never causing inconvenience.

+**TODO:** shadowing rules are more complex than stated here.
+Document proper rules.

 ## Patterns?

 A section about destructuring patterns?